I realise that these draft papers are rather a dull use of a blog but it is why I started it originally.

 Commentators often take this to imply that when our senses deceive us, criteria for rain are satisfied, although no rain is falling.
 But what the passage says is surely just this: for things, say, to look a certain way to us is, as a matter of ‘definition’ (or ‘convention’... ), for it to look to us as though it is raining; it would be a mistake to suppose that the ‘sense-impressions’ yield the judgement that it is raining merely symptomatically - that arriving at the judgement is mediated by an empirical theory.
 That is quite compatible with this thought... when our “sense-impressions” deceive us, the fact is not that criteria for rain are satisfied but that they appear to be satisfied.
 [McDowell 1982:466]

 Taking the criteria to be merely any experience of wet and cold (for rain) or any experience of high pitched cries (for pain) makes them too vague to sustain knowledge.
 Correcting this requires rethinking the generality and the descriptive nature of criteria.
-If the criteria for pain are given in both general and also behavioural terms, they are too vague to underpin knowledge.
+If the criteria for pain are given in general and behavioural terms, they are too vague to underpin knowledge.
+Such ‘criteria’ do not only mean pain.
 So one might think of them as particular though still behavioural.
 If so, only particular instances of behavioural criteria (particular instances of crying out and rubbing knees etc) are valid guides to underlying pain.
 Such a suggestion maintains the behavioural character of criteria for mental states but denies their generality.
+But this threatens the idea that one can learn how to recognise pain.
 The alternative is to maintain (something of) their generality but deny the restriction to merely behavioural signs and symptoms.
 On such an account, the criteria for pain do not have in common anything that could be given in mind-free behavioural terms.
 Rather they share the essentially mind-involving generality of being expressions of pain.

 McDowell offers a philosophical diagnosis of why such a view of criteria seems to go unnoticed which goes back to the influence of Cartesian dualism.
 If one starts from that basic picture then it invites a contrast between the behavioural states of other people to which one can have direct perceptual access, and mental states, which are, in some sense, hidden behind them.
 According to Descartes, they even exist in different kinds of space (res cogitans and res extensa).
 Cartesian dualism suggests an alienated picture of human behaviour in which all that anyone else can ever see is bodily movement which is only contingently associated with minds.
 Because perception of, and judgements about, such ‘behaviour’ is taken to be unproblematic whilst access to other people’s mental states is taken to be problematic, a route is needed from one to the other.
 Thus it seems plausible to think that judgements about mental states have to be grounded in independent judgements about behaviour.
 The alienated picture of human behaviour survives in approaches to the philosophy of mind which have long since rejected Descartes’ conception of the mind as res cogitans (or thinking stuff) existing in a different dimension to matter (res extensa).